 Owen Graduate Association serves residents of Owen Hall through its legislative, social, educational, and cultural programs.
-Elected officers meet regularly and address hall and resident concerns, as well as plan and finance hall activities.
+Elected officers meet regularly and address half and resident concerns, as well as plan and finance hall activities.
 Contact the Complex Director's Office, 355-4210, for information.

 The Residence Halls Association (RHA) is MSU's on-campus student government.
 They are dedicated to representation of student views, providing services to the on-campus community, and making the university a better place to live.
 RHA is made up of representatives from every hall and from student groups.
 The services RHA provides are: RHA TV-A movie network carried on campus cable similar to HBO.
 RHA Movie Offices-A DVD rental system where students can rent thousands of movies from five different locations.
-Health & Safety Services-RHA strives to help provide awareness and advocacy for health-related issues.
-RHA Specials Events-Free and low-cost concerts performed by nationally known bands.
+Health & Safety Services-RHA strives to help provide awareness and advocacy for health-related issues as well as free materials such as cold & flu packs and the condom connection program to advocate sexual health.
+RHA Specials Events-Free and low-cost concerts performed by nationally recognized acts.
 Campus Center Cinemas- Movies right out of the theater shown on the big screens at Wells Hall.
 Grab a date, some popcorn, and enjoy!
 For more information on all of the programs run by RHA, and to learn how to get involved, visit www rha.msu.edu